-But in the journey towards simplifying my life, I found quiet to be exactly what my heart and soul are craving.
+A creative multi-tasking worrier at heart, sitting still with a quiet mind is difficult for me.
+But in the journey towards simplifying my life, I found quiet to be exactly what my heart and soul crave.

 Because it doesn’t come naturally to me, I have to intentionally find ways to add quiet to my days.

-Here are three of them:
+Here are three of them.

-2. The 5-Minute Timer.
+2. The 5-Minute Timer

 Set your phone timer for five minutes.
 Find a quiet place (the back porch, your bedroom, your closet).
 Take a deep breath, close your eyes and sit still.

-I was challenged by my yogi friend Jennifer to do this, and honestly thought I would hate it.
+I was challenged by my friend Jennifer to do this, and honestly thought I would hate it.
 But it felt wonderful to let my mind relax, and five minutes went faster than I thought it would.